 Internet of Things (IoT) in Biomedical Researchadmin

 However, it should be noted that MIoT remains a concept in continuous evolution.
-Many terms need to be more specific to unify understanding of the published literature (Sadoughi et al., 2020).
+Many terms need to be more specific to unify the understanding of the published literature (Sadoughi et al., 2020).
 One of the major concerns is patients’ privacy.
-Patients need to be assured that there is sufficient safeguards that can keep their privacy while maintaining their function of collecting, transmission and sharing data (Alkhatib et al., 2018).
+Patients need to be assured that there are sufficient safeguards that can keep their privacy while maintaining their function of collecting, transmission and sharing data (Alkhatib et al., 2018).

 Alkhatib S, Waycott J, Buchanan G, Bosua R. Privacy and the Internet of Things (IoT) Monitoring Solutions for Older Adults: A Review.
 Stud Health Technol Inform.
 2018;252:8-14.
 PMID: 30040675.

 Haghi M, Thurow K, Stoll R. Wearable Devices in Medical Internet of Things: Scientific Research and Commercially Available Devices.
 Healthc Inform Res.
 2017 Jan;23(1):4-15. doi: 10.4258/hir.2017.23.1.4.
 Epub 2017 Jan 31.
 PMID: 28261526; PMCID: PMC5334130.